keslerlee/QuickPet/README.md

 ## Overview

 QuickPet is a ChatTriggers mod for Hypixel Skyblock that allows players to quickly summon their pets with a simple command.
 By typing `/quickpet [pet name]`, you can automatically summon the desired pet without navigating through menus.
+QuickPet only searches through the first page of the pets menu, so if you have a pet that is further down the list, simply favorite it and it will be brought to the front of the list.

 ## Features